 During the mad finals rush at Oxford, I roped in a couple of other friendly, book-loving bloggers to help me out with some guest posts.
 This article was first published in May 2017 but has now been updated.
 First up, we’ve got Laura from Women In Progress with a list of short books for busy people:

 Thanks so much to Laura for letting me guest blog this week.
-I’ve pulled together a list of books to read when you have no real time to immerse yourself in the Booker prize list.
+I’ve pulled together a list of books to read when you have no time to immerse yourself in the Booker prize list.

-In selecting these I focused on a few criteria: pace (no endless descriptions or meandering moments), the time it takes to get hooked (short), the need for short chapters (so you can consume in small doses), and nothing that requires high levels of concentration (I’m looking at you Cloud Atlas).
+In selecting these short books I focused on a few criteria: pace (no endless descriptions or meandering moments), the time it takes to get hooked (short), the need for short chapters (so you can consume in small doses), and nothing that requires high levels of concentration (I’m looking at you Cloud Atlas).
 They’re also books I’ve read myself during particularly manic periods, often when reading seems like the last thing I should actually be doing.
 These books work in those times, but they’re equally suited to the interrupted reading of a commute, or when you want to be distracted and Grazia just won’t cut it.

 Not just because of the recent TV series, but Margaret Atwood’s incredible novel, The Handmaid’s Tale, is top of my list for quality reading that can be read in small doses.
 The story is of Offred, a handmaid in a not-too-distant future Christian fundamentalist republic.
 Do not let this sentence put you off.
 These are compelling characters in a fascinating world, it ticks the short chapters and easy-to-get-into boxes, and Margaret Atwood is a genius.